 The short answer to this question is “maybe.”
 A sudden appearance of flashes in your eye could be a sign of a serious eye problem, or it could be nothing to worry about.
 It’s important to get checked out by an eye doctor to find out what’s causing the flashes, especially if they’re accompanied by other symptoms like pain, blurred vision, or a loss of vision.

-See also Smoke Detector Camera Wifi
+See also Motion Detector Camera Outdoor

 There are a number of possible causes of flashes in the eye, some of which are more serious than others.
 Retinal detachment, for example, is a serious condition that can lead to blindness if not treated.
 Other causes of flashes include cataracts, uveitis, and diabetic retinopathy.